-The Finance function is led by the CFO who is a member of the ExCo and is responsible for overseeing the leadership and transformation of regional controlling, capital management, reinsurance, taxation, corporate actuarial and treasury.
+The Finance function is led by the CFO who is a member of the Board of Directors and the ExCo and is responsible for overseeing the leadership and transformation of regional controlling, capital management, reinsurance, taxation and treasury.
 The Finance Controllership team is responsible for recording and organising the financial transactions generated by other departments.